If you are editing a post or a page on your website, you can give it a more structured appearance by using headings.

 After you've chosen a heading for your text, go to the "Panel Options" and click on the section with the heading:

-This will open a drop down with the options for the heading.
-These are divided in two tabs: the "Default" and the "Custom" tabs:
+This will open a drop-down with the options for the heading.
+These are divided into two tabs: the "Default" and the "Custom" tabs:

 Firstly, we have the "Default" tab, with a list of all the available headings.
 The heading you are currently customizing will be highlighted, will have a darker grey background color: